Australia beats England by 146 runs, completes 4-0 Ashes win | Sports-Games

 - Australia

-Australia completed a dominant 4-0 Ashes series victory over England on Sunday by winning the fifth test by 146 runs with two days to spare.
+Australia completed a dominant 4-0 Ashes series victory over England on Sunday by winning the fifth day-night Test by 146 runs with two days to spare.

-England, set a target of 271 for victory, crashed to 124 all in the last session on the third day at Hobart, losing 10 wickets for 56 after Zak Crawley (36) and Rory Burns (26) combined in a 68-run opening stand.
+England set a target of 271 for victory, crashed to 124 all out in the last session on the third day at Hobart, losing 10 wickets for 56 after Zak Crawley (36) and Rory Burns (26) combined in the best opening stand of the series by putting on 68 runs.

-Fast bowlers Scott Boland (3-18) and Cameron Green (3-21) made an impact in their first Ashes series by sharing six wickets on a lively greenish wicket as England crumbled against pace for the second time in the match after being dismissed for 188 in the first innings.

-Australia skipper Pat Cummins also returned well in his second spell to finish with 3-42 on an eventful day that saw 17 wickets tumble.
+Fast bowlers Scott Boland (3-18) and Cameron Green (3-21) made an impact in their first Ashes series by sharing six wickets on a lively greenish wicket as England crumbled against pace for the second time in the match after being dismissed for 188 in the first innings in reply to Australia's score of 303.
+Australia skipper Pat Cummins also had an impact in his second spell to finish with 3-42 on an eventful day that saw 17 wickets tumble for the second successive day in the game.
+Cummins, who grabbed the last two wickets off three balls, led from the front in his first series as Australia captain and grabbed 21 wickets.

-Earlier, Australia was bowled out for 155 just after the dinner break for an overall lead of 270 runs.
-Paceman Mark Wood snared 6-37, utilising short-ball tactics against the Australians.
+''It's pretty crazy, even as a professional cricketer these are the series you have in your diary a couple of years out,'' said Cummins. ''Really feels like we are building to something big.
+To have someone like Cameron Green in his second year to grow as a batter and bowler as well as some of the younger players … can't wait to show our wares overseas, we judge ourselves in all conditions.''
+Earlier, Australia was bowled out for 155 just after the dinner break for an overall lead of 270 runs after it resumed from an overnight 37-3.
+England paceman Mark Wood snared 6-37, utilizing short-ball tactics against the Australians to perfection.
 Alex Carey top-scored for Australia with 49 after getting two reprieves.

+''We've been outplayed in all areas and credit to Australia,'' said England captain Joe Root, who remained the tourists' lone fighter with 322 runs, behind only Travis Head (357) and Marnus Labuschagne (335) who led the home side.

+''We've played good cricket in parts, just not been able to structure a whole game together… it's pretty obvious we need to be putting more runs on the board (and) too often we've not given our bowlers enough to work.''
+Australia missed an early opportunity when Burns could have been out lbw in Mitchell Starc's second over, but Cummins chose not to go for a television referral as the replays suggested the ball crashing onto the top of the stumps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)